Guided File Processing

 */

-For Python files, use a single-line comment at the top or relevant section:
+For Python files, use a multi-line comment at the top or in the relevant section to include guidance: